In a tiny European statelet, a Putin ally is running out of road

 Marko Djurić, Serbia’s foreign minister, also said Schmidt was subjecting Dodik to “a political witch hunt,” using “undemocratic methods” to thwart “the will of the people.”

-Focusing his complaints against Schmidt is a “smart strategy,” Adnan Ćerimagić, a senior analyst at the European Council on Foreign Relations, told CNN.
+Focusing his complaints against Schmidt is a “smart strategy,” Adnan Ćerimagić, a senior analyst at the European Stability Initiative, told CNN.

 Even defenders of Bosnia’s institutions find it hard to justify the powers granted to Schmidt.
 High Representatives are appointed by a council comprising several Western nations and bestowed with the power to impose annul laws as well as appoint and remove officials.
 Paddy Ashdown, a former British MP who previously served as High Representative, said the role gave him “powers that ought to make any liberal blush.”